nicolls1/artistfinder/README.md

 ## To run basic

-I included a build JS file so just double click index.html
+I included a build JS file so just double click index.html to open in Crome.

 ## To run fancy or for dev